 Retiring from Jostens Yearbooks after 39 years last June

 To be completely honest, this was not supposed to happen until 2022.
-I love even numbers and I really wanted to get to 40 years with Jostens and my own company, Koobraey Productions.
-But COVID did this in as well.
-Yearbooks have been changing every year of those 40 years and I still found things to write and teach about but when the pandemic hit and things were NOTHING like they have ever been before, it was just enough to push me to walk away.
-Jostens and Koobraey have been a great place to be self-employed for those 39 years and there isn’t much I would trade for the friendships I have made during that time.
+I love even numbers, and I really wanted to get to 40 years with Jostens and my own company, Koobraey Productions.
+But COVID did this as well.
+Yearbooks have been changing every year of those 40 years, and I still found things to write and teach about, but when the pandemic hit and things were NOTHING like they have ever been before, it was just enough to push me to walk away.
+Jostens and Koobraey have been a great place to be self-employed for those 39 years, and there isn’t much I would trade for the friendships I have made during that time.

-It was a career I never expected (I was supposed to be a history teacher) but loved and did quite well with.
-From the day I started in 1982 until last June 14, I loved a lot of it.
+It was a career I never expected (I was supposed to be a history teacher) but loved and did quite well with the yearbook.
+From the day I started in 1982 until last June 14, I loved it a lot.
 The six months since retiring (I am still in my “funtirement” job booking travel with Expedia Cruises) have been so busy I can’t figure out where I used to fit this job into my life.

 Going to the Galapagos on Celebrity’s Flora in July

 To be honest, this is number one.
 I mean, not only was it the BEST thing we did in 2021 it may be one of the five best experiences I have ever had in my life.
 It is definitely the best trip/cruise/adventure we have ever done.
 We loved it so much we are going to do it again in 2024 to see the Inner Loop islands.
 I find it very hard to put into words what this adventure meant to us.
 Not only was it the first time we got to really travel after the shutdown, but it was also so much more than I ever thought it would be.